 Q: What types of insurance do you participate with?

-A: In the pediatrics portion of our practice, we are currently credentialed with AETNA, MedCost, Medicaid, United Healthcare & Healthgram.
-We are in process to be credentialed with BCBS.
-Adult patients, hrough the hospitals' outpatient rehabilitation centers, can also utilize a wide variety of insurance plans, including Medicare, to support payment of therapy services.
+A: In the pediatric portion of our practice, we are currently credentialed with Blue Cross/Blue Shield, MedCost, Medicaid, Cigna, United Healthcare.
+Adult patients, through the hospitals' outpatient rehabilitation centers, can also utilize a wide variety of insurance plans, including Medicare, to support payment of therapy services.

 Q: What should I expect from an evaluation?